martijnmichel/UmamiJS/README.md

-# Umami Web Analytics for iOS
+# Umami Web Analytics app for iOS

 Umami website analytics provides the data you need to make decisions in real-time.